captainalan/pelican-test/content/arch-linux-install.md

 Run `pacstrap /mnt base base-devel` to install the base package and basic development tools.
 If you want more things, add them like so to this command.

+**Update December 8, 2019**: You may want to also install `linux` and `linux-firmware` to make sure the latest Linux kernel and appropriate drivers respectively are installed.
+Do this before you install `grub` (directions below) or else you may not be able to boot your new installation.

 ```bash
 pacstrap /mnt base base-devel vim emacs
 ```